DARMA-tasking/vt/docs/md/collection.md

 stores the statistics for live collections that then passes the instrumented data to the \ref lb-manager component to apply load balancing strategies.

+\section insertable Insertable Collections

+The \vt runtime supports collections that are dynamically insertable at runtime.
+Learn about \subpage insertable-collections

 \section rooted-hello-world-collection Hello World 1D Dense Collection (Rooted)
 \snippet  examples/hello_world/hello_world_collection.cc Hello world collection